Runaway (Janet Jackson song): Background

 In 1991, Jackson fulfilled her contract with A&M Records, signing a multimillion-dollar contract with Virgin Records estimated between $32 million and $50 million, making her the highest paid recording artist at the time.
 Her fifth studio album, titled Janet, was released in May 1993, selling 14 million copies worldwide.
-As Jackson's contract with Virgin included a clause giving her the option to leave the label during this time, she returned to A&M in order to release Design of a Decade: 1986–1996, her first compilation album.
+As Jackson's contract with Virgin included a clause giving her the option to leave the label during this time, she returned to A&M in order to release Design of a Decade: 1986–1996, her first compilation album, in October 1995.
 A&M president Al Cafaro stated: "We've always thought Janet was an A&M artist...
 And we would love to sign her if she is available.
 This project has reminded us how much fun she is to work with."
-According to Cafaro, no new songs would be released; however, "That's the Way Love Goes" from her contract with Virgin, as well two new tracks, were included in the compilation, so it "legitimately represents Jackson's greatest hits from the past 10 years."
+According to Cafaro, no new songs would be released; however, "That's the Way Love Goes" from her contract with Virgin, as well as two new tracks, were included in the compilation, so it "legitimately represents Jackson's greatest hits from the past 10 years".

-Two new songs – "Runaway" and "Twenty Foreplay" – were recorded in July and August 1995 for the album, produced by Jackson's longtime collaborators Jimmy Jam and Terry Lewis.
-"We just wanted a couple of great songs you could groove to, songs that would fit in with the rest of the package", Jam stated.
+Two new songs — "Runaway" and "Twenty Foreplay" — were recorded in July and August 1995 for the album, produced by Jackson's longtime collaborators Jimmy Jam and Terry Lewis.
+"We just wanted a couple of great songs you could groove to, songs that would fit in with the rest of the package," Jam stated.
 While responding to Billboard's description of the songs as "decidedly upbeat" ones, Jam commented that "we tend to write in the mood that Janet's in at any given time, and she was in a very good, happy mood".
-"Runaway" was originally created to be a possible duet with Jackson's brother Michael Jackson, but they chose to record "Scream" together instead.
-It was chosen as the lead single from Design of a Decade: 1986–1996, being serviced to radio stations in the United States in August 16, 1995, and was made available commercially as a cassette and CD single on August 29.
-Additionally, a variety of remixes of her past single "When I Think of You" (1986), provided by David Morales, Deep Dish and Farley and Heller, were included in the release.
+"Runaway" was originally created to be a possible duet with Janet's brother Michael Jackson, but they chose to record "Scream" together instead.
+It was chosen as the lead single from Design of a Decade: 1986–1996, being serviced to radio stations in the United States on August 16, 1995, and was made available commercially as a cassette and CD single on August 29.
+Additionally, a variety of remixes of Janet Jackson's past single "When I Think of You" (1986), provided by David Morales, Deep Dish, and Farley and Heller, were included in the release.
 Afterwards, it was included on Jackson's second compilation album Number Ones (2009).